RealRobotics/rpi-kb/eduroam/eduroam.md

     ![Enter Password Dialog](EnterPasswordDialog.png)

-    If you are not prompted and just have a dialog box "Connect" and "Cancel" button, use `nmtui` instead, to enter your username and password, see below for details.
+    If you are not prompted and just have a dialog box "Connect" and "Cancel" button, use `nmtui` instead, to enter your username and password.
+See below for details.

 ### Example system connection file